ankur5699/pyQT_SPECTRUM_ANALYZER/README.md

 - ERROR messages show up when in IP Mode, Need to fix
 - Enhance the user interface for better usability.
 - Add a Pause button, Right now source needs to pause
+- Make this stuff a Bundle or self contained package